DiogoRasteiro/ML_Project/Project.md

 def sector_binning(df):
     df = df.copy()

+    ## One Hot Encoding  Of the Sector Itself
     df['Private Sector'] = df['Employment Sector'].apply(lambda x: 1 if 'Private' in x else 0)
     df['Public Sector'] = df['Employment Sector'].apply(lambda x: 1 if 'Public' in x else 0)
     df['Self Employed'] = df['Employment Sector'].apply(lambda x: 1 if 'Self' in x else 0)
     df['Unemployed'] = df['Employment Sector'].apply(lambda x: 1 if 'Unemployed' in x else 0)

+    ##Update the new Encoded Vars with the rows where there were Nans
+    ##(This was our turn around to ease the Missing Value Treatment)
     index_to_change=df[df['Job_NA']==1].index
     df.loc[index_to_change, ['Private Sector','Public Sector','Self Employed', 'Unemployed']]=np.nan